Neighborhood-Based Bartering Networks: The Original Sharing Economy

 : Trading for a Better Tomorrow

-Bartering may seem like a relic from the past, but it’s proving to be a workable remedy for modern obstacles.
-Whether you’re trading skills, swapping furniture, or joining a barter group, this age-old system has grown into a changing and enduring alternative to long-established and accepted commerce.
+Bartering may seem like a relic from the past, but it’s proving to be a practical solution for modern challenges.
+Whether you’re trading skills, swapping furniture, or joining a barter group, this age-old system has evolved into a changing and sustainable alternative to traditional commerce.

 The next time you consider buying something, ask yourself: why buy when you can swap?
 A cashless might just have you trading your way to a better life.